BetaTester772/comapreSortingAlgorithm/README.md

 # Compare Sorting Alrgorithms
-this is a simple project to compare the performance of different sorting algorithms in C++
+this is a **simple** project to compare the performance of different sorting algorithms in C++ for writing in SKKU English Writing(GEDG001) class

 ## test environment
 - CPT: VM.Standard.A1.flex